SeaRbSg/little-schemer/litonico/ch07_notes.md

 Ch.
 7 Notes
 -----------
+My notes as I work through the chapter.

 p.120

 There are a bunch of conceptual leaps here!

 The first is using a list of pairs to represent a dictionary (a.k.a Ruby's **Hash**):